leonp84/code-institute-project-2/README.md

 #### Site Administrator

-> As the site administrator, I want to help visitors with managing their daily tasks in a intuitive and distraction free environment.
+> As the site administrator, I want to help visitors with managing their daily tasks in an intuitive and distraction free environment.

 > As the site administrator, I want visitors to increase their productivity by incorporating habits of daily planning and scheduling into their workflow.